Subject Source: Library of Congress Subject Headings

 Found in 7 Collections and/or Records:

-Overview Stephen Ford was Library Director at Grand Valley from 1962 to 1988.
+Abstract Stephen Ford was Library Director at Grand Valley from 1962 to 1988.
 He grew the collection of books and periodicals beginning in the first library—the Pink House—and oversaw the construction and move to Zumberge Library, which opened in 1969.
 He was a member of the Michigan Library Association, many university committees and task forces, Higher Education General Information Survey, and more.
-Files include reports from the Michigan Library Association (MLA), Higher Education General Information...
+Files include reports from the Michigan Library Association (MLA), Higher Education General...

 Series — Multiple Containers

-Overview The chief academic officer of the University.
+Abstract The chief academic officer of the University.
 Reporting to her are the deans of the eight instructional colleges and university libraries along with the academic support divisions.These files were used by the Office of the Provost during the time that Glenn A. Niemeyer was Provost and Vice President for Academic Affairs.
 The oldest files were created and maintained by his secretary, Ann Baker.
-Most of the files were reference and information files maintained by Provost Niemeyer and Ann Baker....
+Most of the files were reference and information files maintained by Provost Niemeyer and Ann...

 Series — Multiple Containers